chinmoy12c/autopsy/README.md

 ### Creating a virtual environment

 The next step is to create the virtual environment.
-Autopsy works with Python 3.5.2; it is not compatible with older versions.
-If your version of Python is older, you will need to download and build Python 3.5.2 first.
+Autopsy works with Python 3.6.1; it may not be compatible with older versions.
+If your version of Python is older, you are encouraged to download and build Python 3.6.1 first.

 If you don't have the current version of Python, you need download and build the corresponding packages (perhaps in `/home` so as not to interfere with your default Python installation).
-To do this, get the Python file [here](https://www.python.org/downloads/release/python-352/)  with `wget` and uncompress it with `tar`.
-Then, follow the instructions in the `README` file included with the download to build Python; when you run `./configure`, be sure to use the `--prefix` flag to install Python in the  directory.
-Once you have done so, you can find the location of the Python executable at `bin/python3.5` in the directory where you installed Python.
+To do this, get the Python file [here](https://www.python.org/downloads/release/python-361/)  with `wget` and uncompress it with `tar`.
+Then, follow the instructions in the `README` file included with the download to build Python; when you run `./configure`, be sure to use the `--prefix` flag to install Python in the right directory.
+Once you have done so, you can find the location of the Python executable at `bin/python3.6` in the directory where you installed Python.

 Finally, run
 ```